Flower

 Soil

-Well-drained, nutrient-rich soil is ideal.
-Mixing compost or leaf mold into potting soil helps promote strong growth.
+Well-drained soil rich in nutrients is ideal.
+Mixing compost or leaf mold into commercial potting soil promotes healthy growth.

 Fertilization

-Apply slow-release fertilizer in spring and autumn to support flowering and fruiting.
-Avoid over-fertilization, which may encourage excessive leaf growth.
+Apply slow-release fertilizer in spring and autumn.
+Avoid over-fertilization to prevent excessive leaf growth.

 Pruning